-Google Chrome is a freeware web browser developed by Google Inc. Google Chrome team proudly announced the release of Google Chrome 32 on January 14, 2014.
-The actual version is 32.0.1700.77 for Linux/Mac OS X and 32.0.1700.76 for Windows operating system.
+Google Chrome is a freeware web browser developed by Google Inc. Google Chrome team proudly announced the release of Google Chrome 34 on April 8, 2014.
+The actual version is 34.0.1847.116 for Linux/Mac OS X and Windows operating system.
 This new version bundled with a number of exciting fixes, features and improvements, including:

-- A brand new look and feel for Win8 Metro mode
+- A unique look for Win8 Metro mode.

-- Number of new changes for stability and performance
+- Number of under the hood enhancements for stability and performance.

 If you would like to know more other cool features of this release, please visit at Google’s Chrome Features.